 In most of my past jobs, I had the opportunity of working with a great team!
 I mean those who I have worked alongside have always been some kind of awesome.
 All except for that one member, that I never really liked very much.
-In this post, I will briefly talk about my evolution as a Software developer and how I evolved to be a lot like that one team member I wasn’t too thrilled about working with.
+In this post, I will briefly talk about my evolution as a Software developer, building software while working alone and how I became like a former colleague, I didn’t like working with.

 That ONE team member